IvanBodnarash/buidl-n-borrow-dapp/README.md

 It is composed by 3 pillars: Liquid Staking & Restaking + Lending & Borrowing Money Market + Grants for "buidlers".

+Submission form:
+Logo

+Project TaglineThis question is required.*
+Provide a precise description of your project's vision (Max.
+300 characters).

+Project DescriptionThis question is required.*
+Fill in the details about your project.

+a.
+Github Repo URLThis question is required.*

+Project Demo URLs
+Links to your website, whitepaper, app, pitch deck, demo videos, etc.

+Project Social Media URLs

+Team formationThis question is required.*
+Please provide the full names of your team members and their roles in this project.

+Example:
+- Szutung Chen - Project Manager
+- Carol Saab - Frontend Developer
+- Berta Navarro - Full-stack Engineer

+b.
+Telegram Handle This question is required.*
+Please provide at least one Telegram handle for project verification contact.
+This information is only accessible to the EBC and the Radix team.

 ## Table of Content